 The Perioperative Pain Clinic is open.

-The Perioperative Pain Clinic is based in the Center for Pain Relief, with a pending move to the Surgical Specialties Clinic in the Surgical Pavilion at UWMC mid-2013.
+The Perioperative Pain Clinic is based in the Center for Pain Relief, and is open Monday through Friday.
 The clinic will see patients undergoing hospitalized surgery with complex pain management needs during the perioperative period.
 Goals are to set reasonable expectations and to optimize postoperative analgesia and the transition to home analgesics.
-The clinic is staffed by a clinical pharmacist, physician assistant, and attending anesthesiologist pain physician.
+The clinic is staffed by a physician assistant, clinical pharmacists, and is supported by pain specialist physicians.
 Services include:

-Prior to surgery: Patients may be scheduled for their Perioperative Pain Clinic visit after their surgery is scheduled and if they are currently requiring more than 120 mg per day of morphine or the equivalent dose.
+Prior to surgery: Patients may be scheduled for their Perioperative Pain Clinic visit after their surgery is scheduled and if they are currently requiring ongoing opioid medications.
 These visits will establish a comprehensive pain care plan for the planned inpatient surgical procedure.
 Our clinic providers will counsel the surgical patient and help coordinate their perioperative pain control needs with our surgeons, anesthesiologists, and Acute Pain Service staff.
 An emphasis will likely be placed on state of the art regional analgesia and multimodal analgesic techniques to provide optimal pain control.

 During an inpatient stay: The Perioperative Clinic staff can partner with inpatient providers and services to optimize inpatient pain control and to prepare for transition to outpatient oral analgesics.
 The Acute Pain Service may also directly refer patients for postoperative follow up to the Perioperative Pain Clinic.